Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Up-To Techniques

 Note that $u_{\mathit{tr}}$ is neither idempotent nor extensive.
-The corresponding closure $\bar{u}_{\mathit{tr}}$ is the function mapping a relation to its (full) transitive closure (which is known to be itself a sound up-to technique, a fact that we can also derive from the compatibility of $u_{\mathit{tr}}$ and Corollary~\ref{co:up-to}). \end{example}
+The corresponding closure $\bar{u}_{\mathit{tr}}$ maps a relation to its (full) transitive closure (this is known to be itself a sound up-to technique, a fact that we can also derive from the compatibility of $u_{\mathit{tr}}$ and Corollary~\ref{co:up-to}). \end{example}

-\section{Solving systems of equations via games}
+\section{Solving Systems of Equations via Games}

 In this section, we first provide a characterisation of the solution of a system of fixpoint equations over a complete lattice in terms of a parity game.
-This is a variation of a result in~\cite{BKMP:FPCL}.
+This generalises a result in~\cite{BKMP:FPCL}.
 While the original result was limited to continuous lattices, here, exploiting the results on abstraction in \S\ref{se:abstractions}, we devise a game working for any complete lattice.

 The game characterisation opens the way to the development of algorithms for solving the game and thus the associated verification problem.
-A proper treatment of these aspects is beyond the scope of the present paper.
-Here, in \S\ref{ss:algorithmic-view}, we hint at the algorithmic potentials focusing on the case of a single equation.

-\subsection{Game characterization}
+\subsection{Game Characterization}

 We show that the solution of a system of equations over a complete lattice can be characterised using a parity game.